Skip to main content

 • In Python, skipping with.
 The non-with form needs an explicit r.close().

-Closing partway through is totally fine.
-The lib reads-and-discards the rest in the background to keep the underlying connection clean for reuse, or hard-aborts the H2/H3 stream if there's a lot left.
+Closing partway through is fine.
+The lib reads-and-discards the rest in the background to keep the underlying connection clean for reuse, or hard-aborts the H2/H3 stream when there's a lot of body left.

 ContentLength and chunked

-Need to know the size up front?
-Fire a HEAD request first, read Content-Length from the response headers, then DoStream() the GET.
-Most servers send a length on HEAD even when they'd switch to chunked on GET.
+To know the size up front, fire a HEAD request first, read Content-Length from the response headers, then DoStream() the GET.
+Most servers send a length on HEAD even when they switch to chunked on GET.

-Streaming responses now go through the same cookie extraction path as regular ones.
-Set-Cookie headers from the response (or any in-stream redirect the lib resolved before handing you the body) land in the session jar.
+Streaming responses go through the same cookie extraction path as regular ones.
+Set-Cookie headers from the response, including any in-stream redirect the lib resolved before handing you the body, land in the session jar.

 // Manual cookie extraction from a streamed response, pre-1.6.6 workaround.